-Time: 2 Hours Full Marks: 50 Credits: 6 [Internal Assessment-10, Exam-40]
+Time: 2 Hours Credits: 6 Full Marks: 50 [Internal Assessment-10, Exam-40]

-- Familiarize students with the nature of social science research and its application in the study of social phenomena. - Help students learn the research process and develop abilities to prepare research design. - Learn the process of Data collection, organization, presentation, analysis and report writing.
+- To familiarize students with the nature of social science research and its application in the study of social phenomena. - To help students learn the research process and develop abilities to prepare research design. - To facilitate the process of knowledge building in Data collection, organization, presentation, analysis and report writing.